Back to Articles

 Why Many Students See CBT as Necessary

 From an administrative standpoint, the argument for digital NEET is straightforward.
 Paper-based exams require printing, transport, storage, and security across a huge network of centers.
 Every step creates risk.
-CBT reduces those handoff points and gives the National Testing Agency a more controlled way to manage a large-scale exam.
+Transitioning to a NEET 2027 CBT reduces those handoff points and gives the National Testing Agency a more controlled way to manage a large-scale exam.

 Supporters of the shift point out that digital delivery can strengthen security, reduce leak risk, and make question distribution easier to audit.
 In that sense, the move is not just modernization.
 It is a response to a system that many students feel has become too vulnerable to protect its own credibility.